CAPITAL AREA PARALEGAL ASSOCIATION

 Networking & Social Events.
 The Networking & Social Events Committee is our "event committee."
 This committee organizes CAPA's Christmas party and Paralegal Day event and handles any other special networking and social events such as happy hours.

-Pro Bono Committee and Volunteer Legal Services Clinics.
+PRO BONO SERVICE.
 Volunteer Legal Services and Legal Aid of Central Texas provide legal services for those who cannot afford them in the Austin area.
 The Austin evening clinics perform initial client interviewing and intake forms work.
 CAPA's "ad hoc task force" of volunteers joins the VLS evening clinics on Wednesday evenings.
 CAPA's volunteer liaison has been singularly dedicated to this program for many years, has been personally responsible for many volunteer hours logged toward pro bono work, and has proven long-term to be an excellent representative for CAPA and for those who care in the Austin legal community.
 This "committee" (volunteer group) offers you the opportunity (for only two hours a month of your time) to use your legal and interviewing skills to help those who most desperately need our community's legal services.

 Programs.
 The Programs Committee is responsible for CAPA's monthly luncheon meetings.
 It provides speakers, prepares the reservation list and name tags for attendees, checks in participants, introduces the speakers, and draws the door prizes.
 This committee, probably more easily than any other committee, can be comprised of several members -- one member can be responsible for the speaker, another for the reservations and name tags; or, it could be that one person is responsible for "everything" for one month, and then it passes to someone else for the next month.
 The Programs Committee is essential to providing ongoing CLE by CAPA.

-Publications The Publications Committee is responsible for compiling and publishing the Association's monthly newsletter, The Brief.
+Publications.
+The Publications Committee is responsible for compiling and publishing the Association's monthly newsletter, The Brief.

 Sustaining Members Liaison.
 The Sustaining Members Liaison is charged with educating CAPA members about the services offered by CAPA's Sustaining Members and making it easier for them to "connect" with the right Sustaining Member.
 Our Sustaining Members are amazing supporters of CAPA, and they provide the services we need in our profession -- they make copies, take depositions, obtain medical records, perform investigations, make court exhibits, make/edit video tapes, help fill job vacancies -- they make it possible for us to do our jobs and do them well.